magomimmo/modern-cljs/doc/tutorial-14.md

 ```

-As you can see, to parse the input string from the submitted form, we
+As you can see, to parse the input string, we used the `read-string`
-used the `read-string` from the `cljs.reader` lib of CLJS.
-We're
+function from the `cljs.reader` lib of CLJS.
+We're falling again in
-falling again in the [Features Expression Problem][] we met in the
+the [Features Expression Problem][22] we met in the previous
-previous
-[Tutorial 13 - Don't Repeat Yourself while crossing the border][].
+[Tutorial 13 - Don't Repeat Yourself while crossing the border][23].

 CLJ and CLJS have different ways to parse a string and different ways
-to convert a stringfied integer or double number.
+to convert in a number a stringfied integer or double number.
 As usual
-[Chas Emerick][] is going to help us a lot again.
+[Chas Emerick][16] is going to help us a lot again.
 In the context of
-his [valip][] lib we already used in the [Tutorial 10][], he defined
+his [valip][24] lib we already used in the [Tutorial 13][25], he defined
-the following portable functions in the [valip.predicates][]
+the following portable functions in the [valip.predicates][26]
 namespace:

 ```clojure